Food Oral Immunotherapy

 OIT is intended to reduce the severity of allergic reactions, including anaphylaxis, that could occur from accidental exposure to the food allergen.
 The triggering food should continue to be avoided outside of scheduled dosing, and the final dose is intended to be continued indefinitely.
 This therapy gradually decreases the sensitivity to small amounts of the allergen that may be hidden in foods and can decrease the frequency and severity of reactions to accidentally ingested allergen.
 OIT is not a cure, though it may be disease modifying.

-Patients taking oral immunotherapy report better quality-of-life related to their food allergy.
+Patients taking oral immunotherapy report higher quality-of-life scores related to their food allergy.
 Having food allergies places enormous burden on patients and families, and oral immunotherapy can give patients greater control over their food allergy.
-After completing the build-up phase, most patients can consume foods which “may contain” the food trigger.
-For those who are highly allergic, the goal of therapy is to become “bite tolerant” meaning no reactions to an accidental ingestion of a small amount of the food.
+After completing the build-up phase, most patients can consume foods which “may contain” the trigger.
+For those who are highly allergic, the goal of therapy is to become bite tolerant” meaning no reactions to an accidental ingestion of a small amount of the food.
 After 2 years of therapy, we may discuss an oral challenge to determine the safety of consuming the food without restrictions.

 Interested in Oral Immunotherapy?